Best Camping String Lights for a Cozy Campsite Ambience

 Best Battery Life

-Need something that will illuminate your camp all night long?
-Powered by just three AA batteries, the Twilights offer a whopping 72 hours of continuous light.
+Our reviewers found the Eno Twilights offer a whopping 72 hours of continuous light on just three AA batteries.
 (That’s more than 3x longer than the other LED string lights on our list, the Coleman LEDs!)

 Four lighting and brightness modes ranging from ‘dim’ to ‘fast blink’ allow you to set the right mood to match all your camping activities.